Addiction to sugar more powerful than cocaine - Expert calls for urgent attention

 Source: www.ghanaweb.com

-For most people, until sugar gets into their food, they do not feel that they are eaten something sweet enough.
+For most people, until sugar gets into their food, they do not feel that they are eating something sweet enough.

 But Ebenezer Denzel Amanor, who writes about health matters via Surveillance Ghana, has raised a worrying alarm about the increasing amounts of sugar consumed by people daily.

-Speaking to GhanaWeb, he painted a pictures of how prevalent sugar is in everyday life, adding that there is the need for urgent actions to be made to reduce the intake as much as possible.
+Speaking to GhanaWeb, he painted a picture of how prevalent sugar is in everyday life, adding that there is a need for urgent actions to be made to reduce the intake as much as possible.

 “Sugar is everywhere in what we eat but it is not exactly a good thing for many people.
 It is a silent killer.